Khaledykhalil/MeasureMint/README.md

 ## ✨ Features

 ### 🎯 Core Capabilities
-- **9 Professional Measurement Tools** - Complete toolkit for construction and design professionals
-- **Precise Scale Calibration** - Set scale using any known distance, or choose from 20+ architectural scale presets
+- **Precise Scale Calibration** - Set scale using any known distance on your drawing
-- **Feet-Inches Formatting** - Measurements display in construction-standard format (e.g., 12' 6" instead of 12.5 ft)
-- **Multiple Scale Regions** - Handle mixed-scale drawings by defining different calibration zones
+- **Dual-Axis Calibration** - Separate X and Y axis calibration for distorted or stretched images
+- **Linear Distance Measurement** - Click two points to measure straight-line distances
 - **8 Unit Types** - ft, in, m, cm, mm, yd, mi, km with automatic conversions
 - **No Image Selection Required** - Measure anywhere on the board instantly
 - **Visual Feedback** - See your measurements directly on the board with connecting lines
-- **CSV Export** - Export all measurements to CSV for analysis or documentation
 - **Real-time Updates** - All measurements update when you change units

 ### 📐 Measurement Tools

-#### 1. **Linear Distance**
+#### **Linear Distance**
 Click two points to measure straight-line distance.
-Perfect for dimensions, diagonals, and direct measurements.
+Perfect for dimensions, diagonals, and direct measurements on blueprints, floor plans, and technical drawings.

-#### 2. **Area & Perimeter**
-Click multiple points to define a polygon.
-Get both area and perimeter measurements instantly.
-Ideal for rooms, lots, or any bounded space.

-#### 3. **Polyline Length**
-Measure complex paths by clicking multiple points.
-Total length is calculated along the entire path.
-Essential for roads, piping, or winding routes.

-#### 4. **Count Tool**
-Click to place counting markers on the board.
-Keep track of items like fixtures, columns, or repeated elements.

-#### 5. **Volume Calculation**
-Define a polygon area and specify height to calculate volume.
-Perfect for concrete pours, excavation, or material estimates.

-#### 6. **Angle Measurement**
-Click three points to measure angles.
-Displays in degrees with full 360° range.
-Essential for slopes, intersections, and alignments.

-#### 7. **Circle Measurements**
-Click center and edge to get radius, diameter, circumference, and area.
-Perfect for circular features like columns or roundabouts.

-#### 8. **Cutout/Subtract Areas** ⭐
-Calculate net areas by subtracting openings from main areas.
-Define a main polygon, then click "Add Cutout" to subtract windows, doors, or other openings.
-Shows gross area, total cutouts, and net area (Gross - Cutouts = Net).

-#### 9. **Slope/Pitch Tool** ⭐
-Click two points and enter height change to get:
-- **Rise:Run ratio** (e.g., 4:12 for roofing)
-- **Percentage** (e.g., 33.3% for roads)
-- **Degrees** (e.g., 18.4° for ramps)

 ### 🏗️ Built for Professionals
 Perfect for:
-- **Architecture** - Floor plans, elevations, site plans, room areas
+- **Architecture** - Floor plans, elevations, site plans
-- **Engineering** - Technical drawings, schematics, diagrams, slope analysis
+- **Engineering** - Technical drawings, schematics, diagrams
-- **Construction** - Blueprints, shop drawings, as-built documentation, material takeoffs
+- **Construction** - Blueprints, shop drawings, as-built documentation
-- **Interior Design** - Space planning, furniture layouts, area calculations
+- **Interior Design** - Space planning, furniture layouts
 - **Real Estate** - Property measurements, site analysis, lot dimensions
-- **Project Management** - Visual project documentation, quantity tracking
+- **Project Management** - Visual project documentation

-### 🎯 Scale Calibration Options
+### 🎯 Calibration System

+MeasureMint features a robust dual-axis calibration system to handle real-world drawings:

-#### Option 1: Draw Calibration Line (Recommended)
+#### **Draw Calibration Line**
-1. Click "Calibrate" tool
+1. Click "Draw New Line" under Calibration
-2. Click two points on a known distance
+2. Click two points on a known distance (e.g., a dimension line showing "20 ft")
-3. Enter the actual distance
+3. Enter the actual distance in the dialog
-4. Choose your unit
+4. Choose your unit (ft, in, m, cm, etc.)
+5. Choose which axis to calibrate (X, Y, or Both)
-5. Click "Set Calibration"
+6. Click "Set Calibration"

-#### Option 2: Quick Scale Presets
-Choose from 20+ pre-configured architectural scales:
-- **Imperial**: 1/16"=1', 1/8"=1', 1/4"=1', 1/2"=1', 1"=1', and more
-- **Metric**: 1:50, 1:100, 1:200, 1:500, and more

-Simply select a scale preset and start measuring immediately!

-### 🗺️ Multiple Scale Regions ⭐
-Handle drawings with different scales in different areas:
+#### **Reuse Existing Line**
+If you have existing lines or shapes on the board:
-1. Click "Add Scale Region"
+1. Click "Reuse Existing Line"
-2. Draw a polygon around an area with a specific scale
-3. Set the calibration for that region
-4. Repeat for other scale zones
-5. MeasureMint automatically detects which region you're measuring in and applies the correct scale

-Perfect for site plans with detail callouts, multi-scale construction documents, or mixed drawings.
+2. Select a line or connector from your board
+3. Enter the actual distance it represents
+4. Choose your unit and axis
+5. The app uses your existing line for calibration

+#### **Update Calibration**
+Modify your calibration settings at any time without redrawing:
+- Change the reference distance
+- Switch between units
+- Adjust X or Y axis independently
+- Perfect for handling distorted or stretched images

 ### 🔄 Smart Unit Conversion
 Seamlessly convert between:
 - **Imperial**: feet, inches, yards, miles
 - **Metric**: meters, centimeters, millimeters, kilometers
-- **Feet-Inches Format**: Toggle feet measurements to display as 12' 6" (rounded to nearest inch)
 - All conversions happen automatically!

 ### 🎨 User Experience
 - Clean, intuitive interface
 - No image selection required - measure anywhere
 - Works with any drawing, PDF, or image on Miro
-- Scale presets for instant measurement
-- Multiple scale regions for complex drawings
+- Dual-axis support for distorted images
-- Professional measurement display with feet-inches formatting
+- Professional measurement display
-- CSV export for all measurements
+- Persistent measurements on the board
-- Keyboard shortcuts support

 ## 🎬 Demo